 The Evolution From SEO to Result Features

-Here’s what most people don’t know: there’s much more to ranking than organic and paid results.
+Today, there is so much more to SEO than just organic and paid results.

 In fact, Google offers an impressive variety of ways to push your page to the top.